 Generally, real wood cabinet doors will be finished with a layer of varnish, lacquer or similar.
 These products are designed to protect your natural wood doors from moisture, which can cause cracks and discolouration.
 This means that it’s actually fairly easy to keep wood kitchen doors looking good.

 Clean real wood doors with good old-fashioned soapy water – dish-washing liquid is ideal.
 Take your time to dry them properly with a non-abrasive cloth or towel, as even though the wood will have been treated to protect it from moisture, it’s a good idea to take care.
 And if you notice any spots of grease or food on your wooden doors, clean them off as soon as possible – trying to remove marks after they’ve dried and hardened will only damage the surface of the door.

 If your doors haven’t been protected with varnish or lacquer, you may need to keep a slightly closer eye on them, and use cleaning products specifically made for wood.
 Small scratches and marks can easily be sanded away though, so there’s no need to stress too much.

 Painted kitchen doors

-Once again detergent is a great cleaner for this type of surface, but take care not to use anything too abrasive.
+Once again, your usual detergent is a great cleaner for this type of surface, but take care not to use anything too abrasive.
 Painted surfaces can usually be cleaned with a general kitchen cleaner, but obviously check product labels to see what surfaces they’re suitable for.
 Kitchen doors finished with a gloss paint will require regular wiping down, but staining should be less of an issue.
 And remember, painted doors can always be resprayed if necessary.